cvxpy/cvxpy/doc/source/examples/machine_learning/lasso_regression.rst

 where :math:`\lambda` is a hyperparameter and, as usual, :math:`X` is the training data and :math:`Y` the observations.
-The :math:`\ell_1` penalty encourages **sparsity** in the learned parameters, and, as we will say, can drive many coefficients to zero.
+The :math:`\ell_1` penalty encourages **sparsity** in the learned parameters, and, as we will see, can drive many coefficients to zero.
 In this sense, lasso is a continuous **feature selection** method.

 In this notebook, we show how to fit a lasso model using CVXPY, how to